Lincoln—My working Timeline for Abraham Lincoln’s Dueling Words

 Has been woo’d and won by a woman’s sweet smile.”

-Sept.
-16—Lincoln’s friend, Dr. Elias H. Merryman hears that Shields and Whiteside left in pursuit of Lincoln in Tremont.
-Merryman and Mr. Butler race to get to Lincoln first.
+Same day: Lincoln’s friend, Dr. Elias H. Merryman hears that Shields and Whiteside left in pursuit of Lincoln in Tremont.
+Merryman and mutual friend William Butler race all night to warn Lincoln first.
 They pass Shields and Whiteside in the night and arrive Saturday morning, Sept.
-17. Lincoln tells Butler & Merryman that he doesn’t want to fight but will if pushed.
+17. Lincoln tells Butler & Merryman that he doesn’t want to fight Shields but will if pushed.

 Sept.
-17 afternoon—Shields and Whiteside arrive in Tremont, IL in afternoon.
+17 afternoon—Shields and Whiteside arrive in Tremont, IL in the afternoon.

 Sept.
 17—Lincoln returns Shields’ letter with verbal statement that there will be no negotiations until Shields’ accusatory note is withdrawn. (per Whiteside letter.
 Merryman claimed this was by note)